Logic program proportions: Logic program proportions

+This is the main section of the paper.
+Recall from \prettyref{exa:exa} that we want to formalize analogical reasoning and learning in the logic programming setting via directed analogical proportions between programs.
+For this, we instantiate here a fragment of \citeS{Antic22} abstract algebraic framework of analogical proportions within the algebra of logic programs from above using logic program forms.

-In the rest of the paper, we may assume some `known' source domain $\mbb S$ and some `unknown' target domain $\mbb T$.
-We may think of the source domain $\mbb S$ as our background knowledge---a repertoire of programs we are familiar with---whereas $\mbb T$ stands for an unfamiliar domain which we want to explore via analogical transfer from $\mbb S$.
-For this we consider analogical proportions between programs from the source and target domain.
-The task of learning by analogy is then to solve such proportions and thus to expand our knowledge about the intimate relationships between (seemingly unrelated) programs.
+Let us first recall \citeS{Antic22} framework, where we restrict ourselves to the directed fragment.
+In the rest of the paper, we may assume some ``known'' source domain $\mathfrak P$ and some ``unknown'' target domain $\mathfrak R$, both algebras of logic programs over some languages $L_\mathfrak P$ and $L_\mathfrak R$, respectively.
+We may think of the source domain $\mathfrak P$ as our background knowledge --- a repertoire of programs we are familiar with --- whereas $\mathfrak R$ stands for an unfamiliar domain which we want to explore via analogical transfer from $\mathfrak P$.
+For this we will consider directed analogical equations of the form `$P$ transforms into $Q$ as $R$ transforms into $X$' --- in symbols, $P\to Q\righttherefore R\to X$ --- where $P$ and $Q$ are programs of $\mathfrak P$, $R$ is a program of $\mathfrak R$, and $X$ is a program variable.
+The task of learning logic programs by analogy is then to solve such equations and thus to expand our knowledge about the intimate relationships between (seemingly unrelated) programs, that is, solutions to directed analogical equations will be programs of $\mathfrak R$ which are obtained from $R$ in $\mathfrak R$ as $Q$ is obtained from $P$ in $\mathfrak P$ in a mathematically precise way (\prettyref{def:PQRZ}).
+Specifically, we want to functionally relate programs via rewrite rules as follows.
+Recall from \prettyref{exa:exa} that transforming $Nat$ into $Plus$ means transforming ${\bf Id}(Nat)$ into ${\bf Plus}(Nat)$, where ${\bf Id}(Z):=Z$ and ${\bf Plus}(Z)$ are forms.
+We can state this transformation more pictorially as the rewrite rule ${\bf Id}\to{\bf Plus}$.
+Now transforming the program $List$ `in the same way' means to transform ${\bf Id}(List)$ into ${\bf Plus}(List)$, which again is an instance of ${\bf Id}\to{\bf Plus}$.
+Let us make this notation official.
+We will always write ${\bf F}(\vec Z)\to{\bf G}(\vec Z)$ or $\bf F\to G$ instead of $(\bf{F,G})$, for any pair of forms $\mathbf F$ and $\mathbf G$ containing program variables among $\vec Z$ such that every program variable in $\mathbf G$ occurs in $\mathbf F$.
+We call such expressions {\em justifications}.
+We denote the set of all justifications with variables among $\vec Z$ by $J(\vec Z)$.
+We make the convention that $\to$ binds weaker than every other algebraic operation.